-identified cause in developing countries is low salaries.
-This factor is a particular challenge for governments and legislatures in developing countries, where increases to judges' salaries may present a significant budgetary and public-perception challenge especially when considered relative to the immediate impact of budget increases or decreases in other sectors.
+in developing countries, where increases to judges' salaries may present a significant budgetary and public-perception challenge especially when considered relative to the immediate impact of budget increases or decreases in other sectors.

 In the countries particularly studied for this Chapter, low salaries are often cited as a source of discontentment among judges.
-In Afghanistan, 90 per cent of judges say that they are dissatisfied with their salary and in Bangladesh the salary of a district judge has been considered inadequate to support the lifestyle of a judge.
-In Myanmar lawyers specifically identified low salaries as one of the causes of judicial corruption.
-In Nepal, a former Nepalese prime minister said that officials who receive a meagre salary are compelled to look for alternatives to compensate their costs.
-In the Central African Republic in 2009 there were severe delays in payment of judicial salaries.
+In Afghanistan, 90 per cent of judges say that they are dissatisfied with their salary284 and in Bangladesh the salary of a district judge has been considered inadequate to support the lifestyle of a judge.285 In Myanmar lawyers specifically identified low salaries as one of the causes of judicial corruption.286 In Nepal, a former Nepalese prime minister said that officials who receive a meagre salary are compelled to look for alternatives to compensate their costs.287 In the Central African Republic in 2009 there were severe delays in payment of judicial salaries.288